subhagpo/PhoneGapDayWorkshop/Step 3: Do the CI setup/README.md

     ![npm install](../assets/npminstall.png)

-##Run the tests, Gulp task for running unit tests
+##If you want to run Unit Tests, add a Gulp task for running unit tests
 - Add the Gulp step from the **Build** category and configure it to run the test task
 - *Optional:* Add the *Publish Test Results* task from the **Test** category and use tests/_results/*.xml for Test Results Files and be sure to check Control Options > Always run.

     ![gulp test](../assets/gulptest.png)

-##Run UI Tests on SauceLabs
+##If you want to run, Run UI Tests on SauceLabs
 We are using an existing account already setup for this workshop.

 ###Upload the built package to SauceLab